samiulsayhan/samiulsayhan/README.md

 ### Junior web developer

 I’m a Junior Front End Web Developer with a strong passion for creating dynamic and responsive web applications.
-With a focus on learning and growing in the field, I enjoy working with technologies like HTML, CSS, JavaScript, Node.js and Express.js.
+With a focus on learning and growing in the field, I enjoy working with technologies like HTML, CSS, JavaScript and React.
 As I continue to develop my skills, I aim to build meaningful projects that make a difference.
 I’m always eager to collaborate, learn from others, and contribute to the developer community.
 I thrive on solving complex problems and enjoy the challenge of turning ideas into functional, user-friendly applications.
 Explore my work, and feel free to connect if you’re interested in working together or sharing knowledge!